2011 Federal Election: More Canadian Women In The House Now

 But we’ve Albertan suffragist and reformer, Emily Murphy, and her Famous Five colleagues – Henrietta Muir Edwards, Nellie Mcclung, Irene Parlby and Louise McKinney – to thank for these milestones.
 They started it all back in 1929 when they initiated the battle for legal personhood for women.

-But on October 29, 1929, the Judicial Committee of the British Privy Council decided in their favour, effectively giving Canadian women the right to hold any appointed or elected office.
+On October 29, 1929, the Judicial Committee of the British Privy Council decided in the women’s favour, effectively giving Canadian women the right to hold any appointed or elected office.
 That’s the day most of the barriers against women’s effective participation in politics were broken.

 But there’s more work ahead.
 Our politics and Ottawa desperately need a radical makeover to reflect the diversity that makes Canada the unique country it is.

 - On International Women’s Day, A Focus on Canada’s Gender Deficit

 Recommended for you:

 - Stephen Harper says “big multilateral trade deals are dead” - March 19, 2017